gsiciliano/transacionstatistics/README.md

 You can monitor how many transactions are queued by navigating `/statistics` `GET` route.

-every time a transaction felt down from the time window, the system put into a persistent database storage and remove it from redis queue.
+every time a transaction felt down from the time window, the system put it into a persistent database storage and remove it from redis queue.

 With `/transactions` `GET` route you can query persistent transactions starting from a given timestamp.